RSchueder/data_driven_solutions/README.md

 # data_driven_solutions
-various data science and machine learning projects
+Various data science and machine learning projects.

-* Laguna Lake
+* Laguna Lake   - Predicting time series of salt intrusion into a lake
-* UV_radiation
+* SOLUTIONS     - Predicting the ecotoxicological impact of emerging contaminants across Europe
-* Westerschelde
+* UV_radiation  - Predicting UV radiation based on time of year, cloud cover, and solar radiation
-* SOLUTIONS
+* Westerschelde - Predicting chlorophyll levels in an estuary